discordrb/discordrb/README.md

 This section only applies to you if you want to use voice functionality.
 * [libsodium](https://github.com/meew0/discordrb/wiki/Installing-libsodium)
-* A compiled libopus distribution for your system, anywhere the script can find it
+* A compiled libopus distribution for your system, anywhere the script can find it (on Windows, make sure it's named `opus.dll`)
 * [FFmpeg](https://www.ffmpeg.org/download.html) installed and in your PATH

 ## Installation